tresnammuharam-source/my_ethical_hacking/README.md

 # Ethical Hacking Journey

+Before protecting a castle, we need to know the layout of the castle: where the treasure room, the food storage, and the commander's quarters are.
+We need to know who enters and how they enter the castle.
+Also important is who can enter these rooms and take or put treasure or food, for example.
 ## About Me
 I am currently Documenting my hands-on journey in Ethical Hacking, penetration testing, and cyber security fundamentals.
 Learning, breaking, and securing systems responsibly.
 This repository documents my structured learning journey, hands-on labs, write-ups, and technical experiments as I built both offensive and defensive security skills.